sachsmc/dpsurrogate/README.md

-# Reproducibility materials for "Nonparametric evaluation of surrogacy in Bayesian adaptive platform studies"
+# Reproducibility materials for "Flexible Evaluation of Surrogacy in Bayesian Adaptive Platform Studies"
 ## Authors: Michael C Sachs and Erin E Gabriel and Alessio Crippa and Michael J Daniels

 ## Contents